simoncozens/unicopedia-plus/README.md

 ### Find by Name

 - The **Find by Name** feature of the **Emoji Data Finder** utility displays a list of basic data (symbol, short name, keywords, code) of matching Unicode emoji searched by name or keyword, including through regular expressions.
-- After entering a query, clicking the <kbd>Search</kbd> button will display a list of all relevant matches, if any.
+- After entering a query, click on the <kbd>Search</kbd> button to display a list of all relevant matches, if any.
 - *Fully-qualified* (keyboard/palette) emoji are presented in a standard way, while *non-fully-qualified* (display/process) emoji are shown in a distinctive muted (grayed out) style.
 - This feature deals with the 3570 emoji defined in the **Emoji 11.0** version of the [emoji-test.txt](https://www.unicode.org/Public/emoji/11.0/emoji-test.txt) data file; the 12 keycap bases and the 26 singleton Regional Indicator characters are not included.
 - Various examples of regular expressions are provided for quick copy-and-paste.